Decade-qiu/Go2NetSpectra/README.md

 ### Core Features

 - **Hybrid Analysis Engine**: Simultaneously runs multiple aggregator types.
 This allows the system to perform **100% accurate accounting** (`exact` mode) and **high-performance probabilistic analysis** (`sketch` mode) *at the same time*, enabling powerful, data-driven workflows (e.g., use `sketch` to find anomalies, then use `exact` to get precise details).
+- **AI-Powered Alert Analysis**: A new `ns-ai` microservice provides intelligent analysis for triggered alerts.
+It enriches notifications with root cause analysis, threat assessment, and mitigation suggestions, turning raw alerts into actionable insights.
 - **Real-time Alerting**: A built-in alerting pipeline allows tasks to generate event messages (e.g., heavy hitter detected).
 These are processed by a central `Alerter` which can trigger notifications via webhooks, providing immediate insights into network events.
 - **Pluggable Aggregation Algorithms**: The `sketch` aggregator is a micro-framework that dynamically loads different estimation algorithms based on configuration.
 Currently supports **Count-Min Sketch** (for heavy hitters) and **SuperSpread** (for cardinality/super-spreaders).
 - **High-Performance by Design**: Built from the ground up for performance, utilizing Go's concurrency model (worker pools), lock-free optimizations (atomic operations in sketches), and efficient data serialization (Protobuf).
-- **Decoupled & Scalable**: All major components (`probe`, `engine`, `api`) are decoupled via a message bus and are designed to be horizontally scalable, making the system suitable for high-volume, distributed environments.
+- **Decoupled & Scalable**: All major components (`probe`, `engine`, `api`, `ai`) are decoupled via a message bus or gRPC and are designed to be horizontally scalable, making the system suitable for high-volume, distributed environments.

 ---